Dan Burros: National Renaissance Party (1963–1964)

 Now without a group, Burros spent his time giving speeches on street corners and reading literature.
 He was especially interested in Francis Parker Yockey's book Imperium which he read repeatedly and called "the Bible of the American right-wing".
 Imperium is virulently antisemitic, but advocates a non-biological view of Jewishness; Yockey argues that some ethnic Jews are of "Western race" by virtue of having acquired "Western feelings", while some "Western" men become Jewish by absorbing Jewish philosophy.

 Burros joined the neo-Nazi National Renaissance Party in early 1963.
 The leader of the party, James H. Madole, was also interested in Yockey; while Madole hated Rockwell, he had many of the same views.
 Impressed by Burros's ideological fervor, Madole promoted him to the party's high-ranking Security Echelon.
 However, Madole did not trust Burros, worrying he was a spy for Rockwell.
-Burros wrote for the group's National Renaissance Bulletin.
+Burros wrote for the group's National Renaissance Bulletin, and also edited the Security Echelon's magazine, the SE Guard.

 The NRP members saw themselves as more sophisticated racists than the American Nazi Party, and at times found Burros's extreme views embarrassing, but nevertheless found him useful.
-He was also the editor of a magazine, The International Nazi Fascist, sometimes just the Nazi Fascist and later renamed The Free American, which became popular with neo-Nazis.
+He was also the editor of a newsletter, The International Nazi Fascist, sometimes just the Nazi Fascist.
+The International Nazi Fascist was later replaced by The Free American, a newspaper based out of New York City.
+The Free American became popular with fascists internationally.
+The paper discussed Nazi and fascist topics, advertised other neo-Nazi movements, and dated its issues by years since Adolf Hitler's birth, YF, for "Year Führer".

 During the investigation into the 1963 assassination of John F. Kennedy, it was found that Lee Harvey Oswald had Burros and Rockwell in his address book, which was printed in exhibit Volume XVI of the Warren Commission.
 They are the only far-right figures listed.
-This is likely due to a communist publication incorrectly linking Burros's American National Party to Rockwell's, misinterpreting the news of its foundation as Rockwell relocating to Queens, leading Oswald to think Burros's group was Rockwell's.
+Burros being listed is likely due to a communist publication incorrectly linking Burros's American National Party to Rockwell's, misinterpreting the news of its foundation as Rockwell relocating to Queens, leading Oswald to think Burros's group was Rockwell's.
 Following the assassination, Burros wore a button emblazoned "Lee Harvey Oswald Fan Club".